alessandrosangalli/bjj-essays/README.md

       - Half arms length (using elbows and forearms)
       - No arms length (using backhand)
       - Use gi grips to framing (cross collar is a good idea)
+#### Vol 2
+- **2 Most basic requirements of guard retention**
+  - Movement
+  - Connection
+- **The unforgivable sin of guard retention**
+  - Chest exposure
+- **The 3 postures of guard retention**
+  - Sitting (square and steaded)
+  - Supine
+  - Turtle
+  - Example: 27:52 - Sit, back on the floor, supine position, escape with hips, turtle position, front flip to guard